esp0xdeadbeef/dashboard/README.md

 sudo ./open_dashboard
 # this will run `write_cfg.py` and `start_dashboard.py`
 sudo ./run_0004.py
+# start dashboard will answer with an interactive session.
+# you can restart a specific tmux session.
+# use the index before the session name.
+# or use `a\n` to start all sessions.
+# q for quit
-#start dashboard will answer with an interactive session so you can restart a specific tmux session.
-ALL PROGRESS WILL BE REMOVED AND YOU WILL NOT BE PROMPED!!!
+# ALL PROGRESS WILL BE REMOVED AND YOU WILL NOT BE PROMPED!!!
 ```